-NEW Ensure TestNav Sign-out
+Ensure TestNav Sign-out

-TAS MUST use the instructions at the end of the administration script to help students sign out of TestNav.
+TAs MUST use the instructions at the end of the administration script to help students sign out of TestNav.
 TAs may provide navigational guidance as students click through the sign out steps.
+TAs should walk around the room and verify that all students have submitted the Section and/or signed out of TestNAV.